 Performance management impacts team performance by helping people leaders build positive relationships between team members and create a culture of feedback that motivates employees to work better together.

 Workplaces need to bring people, processes, and systems together to get work done.
 When individuals and teams understand how and why their contributions impact organizational outcomes, they’ll be more likely to continue contributing to business success.

 Performance management impacts organizational performance by helping businesses promote transparency, alignment, and collaboration so that all employees and teams are working together to reach a common goal.

-Employees were categorized as high, middle, or low performance workers, and contributions were measured by output versus outcomes.
-These systems were built to suit workplaces at the turn of the 20th century—but work environments were much different then.
+Historically, employees were categorized as high, middle, or low performance workers, and contributions were measured by output versus outcomes.

 As businesses have evolved over time, so has performance management.
 Today, organizations are leveraging their talent as a competitive advantage and prioritizing innovation and critical thinking over execution.